-7 Somaclonal variation is a term coined (Larkin & Scowcroft 1981) to describe phenotypic variation in tissue cultured plants that would normally not be expected to show any variation.
-It can be genetic or epigenetic in origin (Sahijram et al. 2003).
-It is more usually associated with plants regenerated from callus and cell culture than with plants derived from micropropagation (Smith 1988).
+&lt;sup>10 Somaclonal variation is a term coined (Larkin and Scowcroft, 1981) to describe phenotypic variation in tissue cultured plants that would normally not be expected to show any variation.
+It can be genetic or epigenetic in origin (Sahijram et al., 2003).
+It is more usually associated with plants regenerated from callus and cell culture than with plants derived from micropropagation (Smith, 1988).

-Little information is available on the occurrence of somaclonal variation in banana plants derived through somatic embryogenesis although one study suggests that the rate for the cultivar FHIA-18 is very low (Kosky et al. 2006).
+somatic embryogenesis is high levels of somaclonal variation (Ghasemali et al., 2015; Moradi et al., 2016).
+However, little information is available on the occurrence of somaclonal variation in banana plants derived through somatic embryogenesis.
+One study suggests that the rate for the cultivar FHIA-18 is very low (Kosky et al., 2006).

 Both Qld and NSW have adopted the Queensland Banana Accredited Nursery (QBAN) system that provides both vegetative and tissue cultured planting material.
-The QBAN scheme includes monitoring and recording of all aspects of the propagation process to ensure 'traceable clean planting material that is free of targeted pests' (PHA & Queensland DEEDI 2009).
-There are legal resitrictions on the movement of banana material and banana pest carriers (such as soil and equipment used in banana production) in the states and territories.
+The QBAN scheme includes monitoring and recording of all aspects of the propagation process to ensure 'traceable clean planting material that is free of targeted pests' (PHA and Queensland DEEDI, 2009).
+There are legal restrictions on the movement of banana material and banana pest carriers (such as soil and equipment used in banana production) in the states and territories.
 These are important in the control of banana pests and diseases and more information is provided in Section 7.2 of this document.